2021 Italian government crisis: Further negotiations and Draghi's mandate

-At the end of the consultations, Mattarella gave the President of the Chamber, Roberto Fico, the task of verifying the possibility of a new government with the same majority of the previous one, composed by M5S, PD, IV and LeU.
+At the end of the consultations, Mattarella gave President of the Chamber of Deputies Roberto Fico the task of verifying whether a new Government, backed with the same majority of the previous one (that is, a coalition between M5S, PD, IV and LeU) could be formed.

-On the deadline day of 2 February, IV broke away from the majority due to disagreements on both platform and cabinet members, leading Fico to head back to Mattarella with a negative outcome.
-Following the unsuccessful government formation, Mattarella invited Mario Draghi for the next day at the Quirinal Palace with the intention to offer him the task to form a technocratic government.
-On 3 February, Draghi officially accepted with reservation the task of forming a new cabinet and started the consultations with the presidents of the two houses.
+On the deadline day of 2 February, IV broke away from the majority due to disagreements on both platform and cabinet members; Fico consequently reported to Mattarella that an agreement had not been reached.
+Mattarella consequently decided to invite Mario Draghi for the next day at the Quirinal Palace with the intention to offer him the task to form a national unity technocratic government.
+On 3 February, Draghi officially accepted with reservation the task of forming a new cabinet and started consulting with the Presiding Officers of the two Houses of Parliament.
 On the same day, he also met Giuseppe Conte, who officially endorsed him the following day.

-On 10 February Matteo Salvini and Silvio Berlusconi, jointly announced, after a meeting, their support to Draghi.
-On the same day, Giorgia Meloni, leader of FdI, condemned the meeting of her two allies and reaffirmed her opposition to Draghi's government.
+On 10 February Matteo Salvini and Silvio Berlusconi jointly announced, after a meeting, their support for Draghi.
+On the same day, FDI leader Giorgia Meloni distanced herself from Salvini and Berlusconi's statement, reaffirming her opposition to a Draghi-led Government.

 On 11 February, the national leadership of the Democratic Party unanimously voted in favour of the formation of a new cabinet.

 On the same day, the M5S asked its members to vote on the following question: "Should the Movement support a technical-political government that will include a super-ministry for Ecological Transition and will defend the main results achieved by the Movement, alongside the other political forces indicated by the appointed prime minister Mario Draghi?"
-The party's members approved the online referendum with 59.3% of "yes" votes.
-Alessandro Di Battista opposed the party's decision of entering in the new government and left the party on 11 February 2021.
+The party's members approved the online referendum with 59.3% voting in favor.
+Alessandro Di Battista criticized the M5S' decision to join the new Government and left the party on 11 February 2021.